Budapest - Dining

 Café Kör has an out-of-the-way address in central Pest.
 The restaurant makes a plain impression, but the illusion is deceptive.
 Café Kör’s delectable fare and perfect service make the restaurant a favourite of embassy personnel and foreign correspondents.

 People go to Menza for the company rather than for the food, which is quite conventional.
-The restaurant is on Liszt Ferenc tér, which is Budapest’s best bar street, with elegant establishments side by side.
+The restaurant is situated on Liszt Ferenc tér, one of the best squares in Budapest to go to for having a drink or two.
 Menza’s large flowered wallpaper and cloth lampshades create a cosy atmosphere.

 Mokka is an adventurous restaurant centrally located on the Pest side.
 The elegantly styled rooms contain West African murals and Moroccan masks.
 The food is exotic, with local dishes from all over the world.